dlavrov/my-scripts/README.md

 rmtrees_consel
 sauveguard
 seq2seq
-skiptRNA, a program to convert multiple GO files into a NEXUS file for MPMEMG analysis
+`skiptRNA`, a program to convert multiple GO files into a NEXUS file for MPMEMG analysis
-soapalign
+`soapalign`, replaced by `newalign`; a program to select, align, and concatenated sequences from individual mitochondrial genes
 soapalign.mod
 soapalign.pretdy
-soapalign_old
-soapalign_old_old
 sort-seqs
 split2cont
-sto2ali
+`splitGO`, a perl script to split a multi-species go file into individual go files (used as input by `skiptRNA` program) sto2ali
 talign
 temp